 Where to Stay Near the Kancamagus Highway

 There are six campgrounds along the Kancamagus Scenic Byway, but most visitors l choose to stay in the popular towns of Conway / North Conway or Lincoln.

 If you are looking for a more unique glamping option, we stayed in a glamping tent in Albany, NH at the Huttopia Resort just south of the east entrance of the Kancamagus Highway.
 It was such a fun spot right on a lake with plenty of resort-like amenities.
 You can read my full Huttopia White Mountains review to see if it would be a good fit for you.

 Things to do Near the Kancamagus Highway

 While a scenic drive on the Kancamagus Highway can take a full day of your trip to New Hampshire, you may want to stay a little longer and enjoy some of the other White Mountain attractions.
-A few things to do nearby include:
+Here are a few things to do nearby but be sure to check out my full list of the best things to do in the White Mountains:

 Drive the Mt.
 Washington Auto Road – this white-knuckle drive is not for the feint of heart but if the weather cooperates, you can get amazing views from the top.
 Just be prepared for high winds at the summit!
 Also, note that this is a toll road.

 Ride the Mount Washington Cog Railway – ride the train up to the top of the highest point in the Northeast on the second steepest cog railway in the world.

 Explore the caves and waterfalls of the Lost River Gorge.
 At this attraction, you can climb through caves and traverse the one-mile gorge to see waterfalls and ancient rock formations.

 Enjoy summer and fall mountain attractions at Attitash or Cranmore Mountain Resorts.
 At Attitash, you will find an Alpine slide, while Cranmore has a mountain coaster, giant swing, zip line, and scenic chair lift.
 Both offer beautiful views!